clearavenue/FDADI/README.md

 7. DevOps Engineer
 8. Security and Engineer

-See Agile Development Processes for myMedications (FDADI) Application, Section1.2 Exhibit 1.2-1.
+See Agile Development Processes for myMedications (FDADI) Application, Section 1.2 Exhibit 1.2-1.

 c.
 When developing myMedications application, we have utilized a number of modern, open source technologies including: